Paratha (Pan-Fried Flatbread)

 • Mix oil and salt with flour.

 • Slowly add enough water and knead to make a tight but pliable dough.
-Quantity of water varies slightly depending on the kind of wheat used for the flour.
+The quantity of water varies slightly depending on the kind of wheat used for the flour.
 You can use a food processor or mixer to make the dough.

 • Cover and set aside for 10-15 minutes.

-• Divide dough into 4 equal, smooth patties.
+• Divide dough into four equal, smooth patties.

-• Dip one patty in all purpose flour (to keep it from sticking to the surface) and using a rolling pin, roll into a 6-8 inch circle.
+• Dip one patty in all-purpose flour (to prevent it from sticking to the surface), and using a rolling pin, roll into a 6-8-inch circle.

-• Spread about 1/2 teaspoon oil on the rolled dough, using a brush or the back of a spoon.
+• Spread 1/2 teaspoon oil on the rolled dough using a brush or the back of a spoon.

-• Cut a slit from the centre of the circle to the edge with a knife.
+• Cut a slit from the center of the circle to the edge with a knife.

 • Using both hands, roll one cut edge toward another, ending up with a cone shape.

-• Stand the cone on its wide base and push down while slightly twisting the dough.
+• Stand the cone on its broad base and push down while slightly twisting the dough.
 You will have a round patty again.
 Roll this into a 7-8 inch circle.

 • Set aside and roll the other three Parathas.